 As a condition required to receive HUD funds, the City of Salinas complies with HUD's Lead Safe Housing Regulation (Title 24, Part 35).
-Primary compliance is through the City's Housing Services Program.
 Potential project sites with housing units constructed prior to 1978 are tested by a certified lead inspection firm (for lead paint and, where applicable, for other possible materials containing lead, such as ceramic tiles).
-When found, lead remediation is performed by certified LBP contractors before the rehabilitation contractor is permitted to begin work.
-In addition, regardless of date-of-construction, rehabilitation sites are inspected for failing paint surfaces (chipping, flaking) during the initial rehabilitation evaluation.
-If such deteriorating paint is found, lead testing is performed, and the necessary steps taken if lead is found.
-All general contractors involved in the Rehabilitation/Housing Accessibility Assistance grants have received their certification as an EPA Renovation, Repair and Painting (RRP) contractor.
+When found, lead remediation is performed by certified LBP contractor before the General Contractor is permit to begin other construction activities.